ericakuamoah06/engo651_lab_3/README.md

 <<<<<<< HEAD
 # Project 3 Calgary Building Permit WebApp

-ENGO 651 - ERIC aKUAMOAH
+ENGO 651 - ERIC AKUAMOAH

 ### Project Description
 In Project 3, we develop a straightforward web application that allows users to access information on building permits issued by the City of Calgary.